raiden-network/spec/smart_contracts.rst

 Close a channel
 ^^^^^^^^^^^^^^^

 Allows anybody to close a channel with a channel participant's signature.
-After a channel is closed, the channel cannot be settled before the challenge period has ended.
+Closing a channel initiates an uncooperative settlement and marks the start of the challenge period.
+Once the challenge period has ended, the channel can be settled.

 ::